ddl-udaysk/domino-mlops-templates/README.md

 ## GitHub

-The project utilizes GitHub Actions workflows located in the `.github/workflows/` folder for Jobs, Apps, and Models to deploy them to different hardware tiers(dataplane), representing various stages of ML pipelines.
+The project utilizes GitHub Actions workflows located in the `.github/workflows/` folder for e2e mlops pipeline.
+The pipeline includes stages for data preparation , model training and model deployment.
+There are three workflows dev, staging and production representing different stages for ops pipeline.
+The config file "cicd-e2e-mlops-env-variables.ini" at src/cicd folder in the repo provides option to configure your data prep , training or deployment during diffrent stages of your ml ops pipeline
-Users need to register different environments in the github project and the environment variables representing domino environment the pipeline is running.

 ![plot](./images/environments.png)
 ![plot](./images/environment_variables.png)